mattias-jonsson/ansible_role_adjoin/README.md

 ------------

 Ansible:
-This role has no dependencies on Ansible collections besides what is included in Ansible Core.
+This role has no dependencies on Ansible collections outside of Ansible Core.

 Python:
 pexpect >= 3.3 is needed for ansible.builtin.expect which is used during domain join process.